 First of all, there must be a revolutionary party, in order to mobilize and organize the people domestically, and to communicate with the oppressed nation and the class proletariat abroad.
-If the Party has a firm hold on the revolution, it will succeed, just

-11Meaning explaining revolutionary theory and Marxism-Leninism as a great helmsman running a stable boat.
+If the Party has a firm hold on the revolution, it will succeed, just as a great helmsman running a stable boat.
 If the party wants to be strong, it must have ideology as its core, everyone in the party must understand it, and everyone must follow it.
 A party without ideology is like a person without wisdom, a ship without a compass.